Evaluating technology without hype or hate...

 And that's true for all complexity in a real-time renderer.
 When we add raytracing to the mix we only sign for more pain, hybrid algorithms, code paths, caching schemes and so on.
 And that's ok.
 Programmer's pain doesn't really matter much in the logistics of the production of today's games.

-How much pain was spent to save fractions of ms on each?
+How many rendering techniques can you see?
+How much pain was spent to save fractions of ms on each? |

-- Think about ray/memory/shading coherency and the GPU implications of raytracing.
+DO - Think about ray/memory/shading coherency and the GPU implications of raytracing.
 In other words, optimization.
 Right now, on high-end hardware, we can probably throw a few relatively naive raytracing effects and they will work because these GPUs are much more powerful than the consoles that constrain the scene and rendering complexity of most AAA games.
 They can render these scenes at obscene framerates and resolutions.
 So it might seem not a huge price to pay to drop back to 1080p and 60hz in order to have nicer effects.
 But this doesn't mean it's an efficient use of GPU power, and that won't stand long term.

 Performance/quality considerations are a great culler of rendering techniques.
 We need to think about efficient raytracing.